British Columbia Travel Guide

 The first taste I got from the untamed wilderness of the Cariboo Chilcotin was years ago in the South Chilcotin mountains on horseback.
 For sure, the Cariboo is one of the most beautiful wild areas I’ve ever seen.
 I’ve been riding these mountains again since and the beauty of the magnificent land will stick with me forever.

-The Chilcotin is loaded with history and pioneer stories which inspire to go on a discovery and adventure trip.
+The Chilcotin is loaded with history and pioneer stories that inspire you to go on a discovery and adventure trip.

 For an alternative wilderness route, travel the Stewart-Cassiar Highway to or from the Yukon border.

 Make sure you reserve a few days to discover the treasures of Vancouver Island.
 Try the delicious seafood in Tofino.
-Go for a hike in the rain forests or stroll along one of the beaches.
-I went on a whale watching trip on a float plane a few years ago and this was just amazing.
-I fully recommend it if your budget says yes.
+Go for a hike in the rainforests or stroll along one of the beaches.
+I went on a whale-watching trip on a floatplane a few years ago and this was just amazing.
+I fully recommend it if your budget allows it.
 Since it doesn’t take long to get to Vancouver Island from Vancouver, the island is a popular getaway for the locals during summer.